9.25 x 12 inches, vertical, hardcover

 The Lucie Witness website will feature online information about the six youth organizations featured in the inaugural publication, Adobe resource page, and a gallery of images included in the book.
 Lucie Witness is proud to highlight the efforts of these organizations, and the young people they serve.

-The images included in Among Peers: The United States of Young Photographers have been selected by publisher Michelle Dunn Marsh and is now available for pre-sales through Minor Matters, with a deadline of July 30th to achieve the goal of 500 copies sold.
-All those who purchase before July 30th are named as co-publishers of this book.
+The images included in Among Peers: The United States of Young Photographers have been selected by publisher Michelle Dunn Marsh and is now available for pre-sales through Minor Matters, with a DEADLINE EXTENDED TO AUGUST 31st to achieve the goal of 400 copies sold.
+All those who purchase before August 31st are named as co-publishers of this book.
 With the successful publication, each participating photographer will receive at least two copies of the book; all net proceeds will be split equally among the organizations, with a priority to provide a cash honorarium to each photographer, and any balance to be used to the institution’s greatest needs.

 Lucie Witness will be the catalyst to showcase the vision, hopes and dreams of youth photographers across America by bringing together many regional organizations and highlighting their constituents’ stories nationally.